|Gluten-Free vegan pumpkin cheesecake- creamy and dairy-free.|

 Because I, my darling, am a temptress.
-I am not going to write about New Year's Hoppin' John today, or some virtuous legume soup with kale.
+I am not going to write about healthy holiday desserts today, or some virtuous fat-free bean brownie with chia fiber.
 I am going to tease you.
-I am going to lure you- with one more fork-worthy dessert recipe before the final eve of 2012.
-A silky, creamy pumpkin cheesecake recipe that begs for a party.
-One last hurrah before the pale glare of January dawns in all her cold and sober glory.
-One last indulgent sweet before I gingerly step on the reality check scale.
-And maybe, sigh.
+I am going to lure you- with a silver fork-worthy dessert recipe totally worth baking this soon-to-be-upon-us holiday season.
+A silky, creamy pumpkin cheesecake that begs for a party.
+Or a family rumpus.
+One of many last hurrahs before the pale glare of January dawns in all her cold and sober glory (and I step- ever so gingerly- on the reality check scale).
+And maybe sigh.
 A little hint of a sigh.

-Because the annual jean shrinkage has begun.
+Because even though it is pre-Thanksgiving, pre-Christmas, pre-winter holidaze... the annual jean shrinkage has begun.
 You know- that time of year when (mysteriously!) my jeans come out of the dryer a size too small.
-And that familiar jolly pie roll affectionately known as Doris is rolling her merry way up and out of my favorite roomy cargo pants.
+And that familiar jolly pie roll affectionately known as Doris is rolling her merry way up and out of my favorite yoga pants.
 It's rather comical.
-And in truth, she makes me smile.
+And honestly, she makes me smile.
 I pat her affectionately.